wenogk/storifyCompiler/README.md

   * Reference to any path arbitrarily using its id
   * Choose-your-own-path story viewer with youtubePlayer support

+### Syntax tutorial
+The syntax is line based, therefore each line is treated as a separate item except for when it is normal text where you can type for as long as you want.
+~
+#

+#
+~

 ### Future improvements
 To build a visual editor, need to use library such as https://jsplumbtoolkit.com/